-10. If you are done configuring the DeviceMaster, click OK and close the Device Manager.
+10. If you are done configuring the DeviceMaster, click \mathbf{OK} and close the Device Manager.

-You can use the following information, if you require further installation information:
+You can use the following information, if you require further installation information to:

 - Configure advanced COM port properties (Page 27). - Connect your serial devices to the DeviceMaster.
-If you need information about connecting your serial devices, see the appropriate DeviceMaster User Guide (Page 8). - Configure any of the DeviceMaster ports as sockets (Configuring DeviceMaster Ports as Sockets on Page 25). - Set up modems or printers see your operating system help system or you can use the RRAS Configuration Overview for Windows XP.
+If you need information about connecting your serial devices, see the DeviceMaster Installation and Configuration Guide (Page 8). - Configure any of the DeviceMaster ports as sockets (Configuring DeviceMaster Ports as Sockets on Page 25). - Set up modems or printers see your operating system help system or you can use the RRAS Configuration Overview for Windows XP.